Asian and Middle Eastern Studies

 Arabic students spend the second year of the course learning the language in an Arabic-speaking country before returning to resume the final two years of their four year course.
 Hebrew students have the option of spending a year in Israel improving their language skills: in this case, the course takes four years instead of three.
 Jewish Studies students spend all three years in Oxford, since their course is less heavily linguistic after the first year Prelims exams.

-As with other Oriental Studies subjects, the courses for Arabic, Hebrew and Jewish Studies embrace a variety of fields.
+As with other Asian and Middle Eastern Studies subjects, the courses for Arabic, Hebrew and Jewish Studies embrace a variety of fields.
 Although there is a strong linguistic emphasis, all three courses require knowledge of history and culture, and there is a wide range of special subjects in the fields of art, history, literature, philosophy, religion and social life.
 Many options and combinations are available in these courses which are outlined in the University Undergraduate Prospectus.
 They include the possibility of taking subsidiary languages: for instance, Arabic students may take papers in one out of Hebrew, Turkish, Persian, Aramaic and Syriac, Akkadian, Armenian, or Spanish; Hebrew students may take Arabic, Egyptology, Akkadian, or Aramaic and Syriac.
 Otherwise, Arabic students may take papers in Islamic Studies, Islamic History, Islamic Art and Archaeology, or Modern Middle Eastern Studies.

 Since the course at Oxford is not narrow and vocational, graduates have been able to obtain a variety of jobs, often (but by no means always) related to the areas of their specialisation, such as journalism, broadcasting, publishing, accountancy, banking, law and business, as well as academic and diplomatic posts.
 A knowledge of Arabic in particular has lately been regarded as a considerable asset, particularly in the world of business and journalism.

 Candidates are required to submit two pieces of school or college written work.
 These should be essays or similar pieces of work which have already been written and marked with teachers’ corrections.
-Prof. Salvesen will be happy to answer any queries prospective candidates may have.